 There's nothing worse than having to check your audio live on stream when you're meant to be presenting or performing.
 The best way to avoid this is to check that audio before going live.
 Check the sound settings, and do a soundcheck before going live.
 Also, test the sound on multiple devices.
 People will be tuning in on all kinds of devices, so you'll want to use phones, computers, and tablets to see what your sound is like.

 Finally, you won't get the best possible sound if you're not using a good, reliable WiFi network.
 If the network were to have poor reception, the audio quality could downgrade as you're streaming, undoing all your hard work.
 It's best to use a wired connection, so you'll always have the best possible reception as you stream.
 If that's not possible, ensure you're using a reliable router to help, you get constant WiFi access.

 With these tips, you'll be able to get the very best audio quality from your live streams and ensure that your viewers have the best experience.
-Leverage OneStream Live to multicast your pre-recorded and real-time live streams simultaneously on more than 40 social media and the web.
+Leverage OneStream Live to multicast instantly from your browser with OneStream Studio, broadcast your pre-recorded videos, and in real-time using any third-party tool simultaneously on more than 40+ social media and the web.